-UP3 and UP4 (U.S. only) use multi-sensor technology to provide advanced sleep detail, giving you insight into your Light, Deep, and REM sleep.
-Each sleep stage plays an important role, with Deep and REM providing the most restorative benefits.
+UP3 and UP4 use multi-sensor technology to provide advanced sleep detail giving you insight into your REM, Light and Deep sleep.
+Each sleep stage plays an important role, with REM and Deep providing the most restorative benefits.

 What is REM sleep?

 REM sleep is characterized by rapidly moving eyes, minimal body movement and dreaming.
 The brain is highly active and your muscles are paralyzed, enabling you to experience vivid dreams without acting them out.

 During REM sleep, your brain internalizes lessons from the day, forms neural connections that strengthen memory, and replenishes mood-boosting chemicals like serotonin and dopamine.

 What is Deep sleep?

 Deep sleep is characterized by an increase in body temperature and a decrease in brain activity.
 Compared to other sleep stages, you are most disassociated from your surroundings during Deep sleep and it is hardest to be roused.

 During Deep sleep, natural human growth hormone is released.
 The immune system is strengthened.
 Muscles, ligaments and wounds repair themselves.
 Deep sleep also aids fact memorization and learning in your brain.